Sweet Love of Texas

 When the home team called a timeout, she scooted to the seat and sat down.
 The Three Cross Faith members were only two rows behind her, with one or two people in between.
 She could even hear their conversation.
 Since Shannon was the one directly behind her, she could hear her the best.

-"So, did you like the pie I sent over?"
+"Did you like the pie I sent over?"
 Shannon said.
 Callie couldn't turn to see who she was talking to.

 "Yeah."
 It sounded like a woman's voice, probably Jaimee.
 "I'd like that recipe."
-Jaimee didn't have a southern accent at all, which would fit Callie's research.
+Jaimee didn't have a southern accent at all, which would fit with Callie's research.

 Shannon continued.
 "I'm teaching how to make that pie over at the art warehouse.
 Come on over and I'll show you."